ankitects/anki-manual/browsing.md

 ## Table Modes

 Anki 2.1.43+ offers two modes to show either cards or notes in the data table.
-You can change the current mode by clicking the switch in the top left corner right of the sidebar or pressing <kbd>Alt</kbd>+<kbd>T</kbd>.
+You can change the current mode by clicking the switch at the top, to the left of the search area, or pressing <kbd>Alt</kbd>+<kbd>T</kbd>.
 The switch also indicates if **C**ards or **N**otes are currently shown.

-**Note:** For the sake of simplicity, this manual generally assumes the Cards Mode to be the active one.
+**Note:** For the sake of simplicity, this manual generally assumes the Cards mode to be the active one.
 Whenever selecting/finding/etc. “cards” is mentioned, the reader may substitute it for “cards or notes depending on the active mode”.